relativisticturtle/intcode-adventure-2021/index.md

 # Welcome to Advent of IntCode 2021!

 Two years in space.
-Lost.
-Abandoned.
-Forgotten.
-But the Astronaut did not give up.
+Lost, abandoned, forgotten... but the Astronaut did *not* give up.

-Against all odds, and Erisian bugs, and the space police, the Astronaut has made a heroic return!
+Against all odds (and Erisian bugs (and the space police)), the Astronaut has made a heroic return!

 Now glory and celebration befitting a hero awaits our adventurer from 2019!

-...except in the extremely unlikely case of a [sleigh-key dropping accident](https://adventofcode.com/2021/day/1).
+...except in the extremely unlikely case of a [sleigh-key dropping accident](https://adventofcode.com/2021/day/1)...

-The Astronaut thought he was done with IntCode, but IntCode was not done with him.
+The Astronaut - now Aquanaut - embarks on a new adventure.

 ## Adventure
 [Prologue - It begins (again)](prologue.md)